jimmyland22/AzureMLOps/README.md

 2. Given that we have the reviews for each drug, we will use sentiment analysis and the drug's accompanying rating to predict whether a particular drug is good or not.
 Using the above 2 criteria, we will offer a recommendation of which drug a user should take, given the symptoms.

+We utilized Azure's MLOps tutorial as the mase of our MLOps setup.
+This includes creating an Azure DevOps project, connecting it to this GitHub repository, and creating multiple pipelines into an Azure ML Workspace.
+Changes to this repository will automatically trigger the Continuous Integration pipeline in Azure DevOps to train and register a model (if necessary).

 ## Deliverables